paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/extrinsic_failures.md

 -   Switches such as end-of-course switches: some concerns have been reported on the behaviour of these components in vacuum.

-(eee_4_7_2)=
+(eee_8_6_2)=
 ## Consideration of extrinsic failures in reliability prediction

-The reliability.space approach for E{term}`EEE`EE components accounts for some {term}`extrinsic failure <Extrinsic failure>` by considering the mechanical, thermal and electrical over-stress.
+This approach approach for E{term}`EEE`EE components accounts for some {term}`extrinsic failure <Extrinsic failure>` by considering the mechanical, thermal and electrical over-stress.
 These over-stresses are defined for each {term}`EEE` component by the factor $C_{\text{sensitivity}}$ representing the coefficient of sensitivity to over-stresses inherent to each considered technology.
 Generally, the contributions of electrical, mechanical and thermal over-stresses are respectively 55%, 35% and 10%.
 Afterwards, this factor has a direct influence in the calculation of the induced factor $\Pi_{\text{induced}}$ and thus on the global reliability prediction of {term}`EEE` components.
 Therefore, by the factor $C_{\text{sensitivity}}$, extrinsic influences are part of the calculation, although not covering space specific environmental effects such as radiations, ultra violet light and vacuum.

 To minimize the occurrence of {term}`extrinsic failures <Extrinsic failure>` on the global reliability prediction, design rules and specific qualification tests should be performed to ensure integrity of {term}`EEE` components: